SikuliX/SikuliX-Docs/src/main/resources/docs/source/scripting.rst

 This list is automatically extended by Sikuli with script folders, that are imported (see: :ref:`Importing other Sikuli Scripts <ImportingSikuliScripts>`), so their contained images can be accessed by only using their plain filenames.
-If you want to be sure of the results of your manipulations, you can use :py:func:`getImagePath` and check the content of the returned list.

-**NOTE:** at all time the first entry in the list is internally taken as :ref:`BundlePath <index-4>`, where appropriate.

 .. index:: import .sikuli